I'm Gonna Get You (Bizarre Inc song): Chart performance

+"I'm Gonna Get You" peaked at number one on both the RPM Dance chart in Canada and the Billboard Dance Club Play chart in the United States.
+In Europe, it entered the top 10 in the Netherlands and the United Kingdom.
+In the latter country, the single peaked at number three during its fourth week on the UK Singles Chart, on 18 October 1992.
+Additionally, the song was a top 20-hit in Belgium and Ireland, as well as on the Eurochart Hot 100, where it peaked at number 19.
+On the European Dance Radio Chart, it reached number seven.
+In North America, "I'm Gonna Get You" peaked at numbers 47 and 46 on the US Billboard Hot 100 and Cash Box Top 100 charts, respectively.
+In Australia, the song reached number 158.
+"I'm Gonna Get You" was awarded with a silver record in the UK, after 200,000 singles were sold there.

 Live performances

 Top of the Pops and The Voice UK

 "I'm Gonna Get You" was performed on Top of the Pops in 1992.
 In 2014, Brown sung the song in an audition for The Voice UK.
 Though it brought many audience members to their feet, none of the judges turned around even though will.i.am noted that the song had inspired part of the Black Eyed Peas track "Boom Boom Pow".
 He said it was "one of [his] favourite songs and [he] never thought [he] would get to meet the person who sung it".
 He elaborated:

 The fact that Brown had not been selected made the audience and TV viewers furious, with one viewer branding it a "disgrace".

 Britney Spears also performed a cover version of the song during her time on the Mickey Mouse Club.

 Music video

-A music video was produced to promote the single.
-It was later published on YouTube in August 2013.
-By December 2022, the video had more than 5,9 million views.